Some Satellite Photos of

 Most of these images are from around the 1995 to 2005 time frame.

 How to View the Images of This Page:

 Click on the photo-description-links below to see a large size photo.

 The photo images are shown in a separate browser window.

 You can close the separate window(s) and return to this 'photo-links' page.

-For convenience, I also plan to add Wikipedia links below the 'WEB SEARCH' links --- to find information on the geographic areas.
-You can follow links in Wikipedia pages to find extensive information on various areas.
+For convenience, there are also Wikipedia links below the 'WEB SEARCH' links --- to find information on the geographic areas and the methods used to collect satellite images of Earth.
+You can follow links in Wikipedia pages to find extensive information on various topics.